 A message from Di Daw, CEO

-This current period remains a testing time for all and will naturally mean we will have to make some changes to the way that we provide our services, particularly our assessment services.
+This current period remains a testing time for all and means that we have to continue with some changes to the way that we provide our services, particularly our assessment services.
 We want to support you to take good care of yourself as well as those around you in addition to keeping our staff as safe as possible.

-We at Spencer Private Hospitals are delighted to continue in partnership with EKHUFT, supporting the NHS in its recovery from Covid-19, with the provision of treatment for all patients and are now in the process of making arrangements to re-establish our elective surgery lists in addition to the NHS elective surgery lists and other treatments.
+We at Spencer Private Hospitals are delighted to continue in partnership with EKHUFT, supporting the NHS in its recovery from Covid-19.

-Please bear with us as we go through this phase of transformation and recovery as we go forward into the future.
+Please bear with us as we go through this phase of transformation and recovery and go forward into the future.

 CEO Spencer Private Hospitals

-As part of the national requirement to deliver services safely the majority of outpatient appointments will be conducted remotely.
+In order to continue to focus on patient and staff safety where possible some outpatient appointments will be conducted remotely.
 Please don't be alarmed if your appointment is conducted via telephone or teleconference.

 If you have a booked appointment and are displaying any symptoms of Covid-19 we ask you not to attend the hospital and contact NHS 111 for advice.